 You can refrigerate canned salmon or tuna for up to three (3) days without spoiling.
 You can also freeze canned salmon or tuna in plastic freezer bags or containers – just remember to thaw it in the refrigerator before use.
 Freezing can extend storage time by up to three (3) months.
 As with any perishable food, canned salmon or tuna should not be left at room temperature for unnecessary periods of time, once opened.

 There are different species of tuna available, which can make it confusing for shoppers.
 Any type of tuna can be used in your favourite recipes, it’s really a matter of personal preference on which type you choose.
 Albacore tuna is the whitest in colour and is also referred to as “white” tuna.
 It has a milder taste than other types of tuna.
 Skipjack and Yellowfin tuna are labeled as “light” because of their difference in colour vs Albacore.
 For sodium reduced diets, Ocean’s also offers low sodium Skipjack and Albacore varieties.

-Yes.
 Our purchasing agreements require certification of dolphin-safe fishing practices from all our tuna suppliers.

-Our Dolphin friendly policy has been certified by Earth Island Institute’s International Marine Mammal Project after rigorous screening and assessment.
+Our Dolphin friendly policy has been approved by Earth Island Institute’s International Marine Mammal Project after rigorous screening and assessment.
 They have continued access to our facilities and records to ensure that this policy is upheld.